-i.
-Me sul a. b. c. ii.
-Are Ho iii.
-De hoo iv.
-Are trig year Co D. Requir the Via determ which or line wit subject A. Ea not B. Mid and C. All 50% for public sector land where there is no portfolio agreement with the Mayor; or 50% for Industrial Land (SIL, LSIS, BEA, and non-designated) where the scheme would result in a net loss of industrial capacity.
-Be consistent with the Council's tenure split (see Policy 14 - Affordable using Tenure); monstrate that they have sought grant to increase the level of affordable using; subject to a Section 106 agreement with Early Stage Viability Review, gered if an agreed level of progress on implementation is not made within two urs of the permission being granted (or an alternative period agreed by the uncil); Ing proposals which do not meet the criteria in Part C will be expected to follow of the ascertain the maximum viable level of affordable housing required to the ascertain the maximum viable level of affordable housing required to the Mayor's Affordable Housing and Viability SPG.
-These schemes will be to: Ty Stage Viability Review if an agreed level of progress on implementation is made within two years of the permission being granted; Term Reviews prior to implementation of phases for larger phased schemes; Co uncil);

-Chapter 8: Decent Homes for Everyone Ref Page Policy / Paragraph Modification Reason E. Delivering affordable housing on site, other than in exceptional circumstances where provision off-site or payment-in-lieu would secure better outcomes in meeting the borough's housing need; and F. Seeking affordable housing contributions from alternative housing products (see Policy 18 'Other fForms of hHousing'). i.
-Build to rent: as Discount Market Rent (DMR) at genuinely affordable rent; ii.
-Purpose-built student accommodation: the affordable student accommodation bedrooms should be allocated by the higher education provider(s) that operates the accommodation, or has the nomination right to it, to students it considers most in need of the accommodation; iii.
-Large -scale purpose build shared living: payment-in-lieu contributionsto conventional C3 affordable housing.
-MM31 57-58 8.11 Genuinely affordable homes includes are defined as homes for social rent, London Aaffordable Reent, London Living Rent and London Shared Ownership: Other affordable housing products may be acceptable if, as well as meeting the NPPF definition of affordable housing, they also meet the London Housing Strategy definition of genuinely affordable housing.
-For clarity on the definition of genuinely affordable homes, and conformity with the adopted London Plan (2021).
+Ref Page Policy/Paragraph Main Modification progress on implementation is not made within two years of the permission being granted (or an alternative period agreed by the Council); D. Requiring proposals which do not meet the criteria in Part C will be expected to follow the Viability Tested Route and submit detailed supporting viability evidence to determine the ascertain the maximum viable level of affordable housing required which can be delivered.
+Where required, viability assessments will be undertaken in line with the Mayor's Affordable Housing and Viability SPG.
+These schemes will be subject to: A. Early Stage Viability Review if an agreed level of progress on implementation is not made within two years of the permission being granted; B. Mid Term Reviews prior to implementation of phases for larger phased schemes; and C. A Late Stage Viability Review which is triggered when 75 per cent of the units homes in a scheme are sold or let (or an alternative period agreed by the Council); E. Delivering affordable housing on site, other than in exceptional circumstances where provision off-site or payment-in-lieu would secure better outcomes in meeting the borough's housing need; and F. Seeking affordable housing contributions from alternative housing products (see Policy 18 'Other ferms of here in the fermion of the MM31 57-58 8.11 Genuinely affordable homes includes are defined as homes for social rent, London Aaffordable Reent, London Living Rent and London Shared Ownership: Other affordable housing products may be acceptable if, as well as meeting the NPPF definition of affordable housing, they also meet the London Housing Strategy definition of genuinely affordable housing.
 MM32 58 8.12 The borough has a high level of need for genuinely affordable homes.
 To meet this requirement Waltham Forest has a strategic affordable housing target of 50%.
 In order to achieve this target, Waltham Forest supports the Mayor of London Threshold Approach to Affordable Housing.
 Where the fast track route is followed, in line with the requirements set out in the London Plan and the Affordable Housing and Viability SPG, no viability assessment will be required.
-All other situations will be assessed under the Viability Tested Approach and require the submission of a viability assessment to be assessed by the Council's appointed viability assessor and where an application is referable to the Mayor of London, it will be assessed by the GLA's viability assessors To delete repetition in order to aid with clarity.
-MM33 58 8.14 Affordable housing will be first sought on-site and opportunities to deliver this will be maximised.
-However, in exceptional circumstances which can be demonstrated, affordable housing may be allowed to be delivered off site on another site, or a donor site, where this is not possible, a payment in lieu may be acceptable.
+All other situations will be assessed under the Viability Tested Approach and require the submission of a viability assessment to be assessed by the Council's appointed viability assessor and where an application is referable to the Mayor of London, it will be assessed by the GLA's viability assessors MM33 58 8.14 Affordable housing will be first sought on-site and opportunities to deliver this will be maximised.
+However, in exceptional circumstances which can be demonstrated, affordable housing may be allowed to be delivered off site on another site, or a

+Ref Page Policy/Paragraph Main Modification donor site, where this is not possible, a payment in lieu may be acceptable.
 Further detail on these circumstances and calculations will be provided in an update to the Affordable Housing and Viability Supplementary Planning Document (SPD).
-To provide further guidance on meaning of exceptional circumstances.
-MM34 14 Policy 14 - Affordable Housing Tenure Editorial Change from "units" to "homes".
+MM34 59 14 Policy 14 - Affordable Housing Tenure The following affordable housing tenure split will be expected on schemes of 10 or more